CreativeGraces.net

 The current head of my HEMUS family tree is Joseph HEMUS (n. by 1678, d. by 1720) and wife Sarah (of unknown family) my 8xGGPs - their marriage by 1696 is sought.

 Their daughter Hannah HEMUS (c.
-7.2.1696/7 at High Pavement Presbyterian Chapel, Nottingham), one of two daughters known to date, married Nathaniel CRISP of Nottingham on 1.10.1716 at St Andrew by the Wardrobe, London.
+7.2.1696/7 at High Pavement Presbyterian Chapel, Nottingham), one of two daughters known to date = Nathaniel CRISP of Nottingham on 1.10.1716 at St Andrew by the Wardrobe, London.
 It should be noted that this CRISP family have both Nottingham and London references, and published transcripts of High Pavement Baptisms (Record Series Vol. 53) has transcribed her surname as HENRY.

-William TOMAZIN, Yeoman of Crowland, County of Lincoln – LCC WILLS 1695/96: Wife=Mary
+William THOMAZIN, Yeoman of Crowland, County of Lincoln – LCC WILLS 1695/96: Wife=Mary

 Bequeaths unto William HEMUS & Robt.
 (Robert) HEMUS ye sons of Rich’d (Richard) HEMUS Late deceased - Ten Shillings apiece and his Horse Saddle to Robt.